Our Team

 Brandyn Noel

-Brandyn is a Biology major and is examining changes in skull and jaw musculature between rural and urban coyotes.
+Brandyn graduated in 2024 with a degree in Biology and is examining changes in skull and jaw musculature between rural and urban coyotes.

 Billy Ransdell